by Meteorologist Claire Flynn

 While it may look like clear air to our eyes, this sudden density barrier can actually reflect the radar beam back towards the ground, and then back to the radar.
 This is called ‘ducting’.
 Ducting can cause enhanced ground clutter and sea clutter, explained below.

-Sometimes the radar beam can be reflected off of terrain, or other objects close to the radar.
+Other times the radar beam can be reflected off of terrain or other objects close to the radar.
 This is termed ‘ground clutter’.
 It can make the radar image appear very messy, with large changes in reflectivity over a small area.

 Fortunately, we have algorithms that remove a lot of this ground clutter.
 Raindrops are moving – falling from the sky – but many of the objects that create this ground clutter remain still.
 The algorithm searches for echoes received from objects that are not moving, and removes them – thus eliminating a lot of the ground clutter.
 The algorithm isn’t perfect, however.
 When there are very strong winds, it can cause trees and other objects to sway.
 Because they are moving, the clutter they cause may not be removed from the imagery.